osardena/miniproject1-003-os/Section 2 - GitFlow and Git Commands.md

 * Merge - takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 This often happens as a pull request (which can be thought of as a request to merge), or via the command line.

 * Checkout - is the act of switching between different versions of a target entity.

+* Push - refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
+For instance, if you change something locally, you'd want to then push those changes so that others may access them.